 Young basketball players dream of becoming their favorite NBA star and someday playing alongside them.
-Youth players see the powerful dunks, the long 3-pointers, and want to mimic what they see.
-The problem is that at such young ages players are a lot smaller than their favorite players and have limited skill sets.
+Youth players see the powerful dunks, and the long 3-pointers, and want to mimic what they see.
+The problem is that at such young ages, players are a lot smaller than their favorite players and have limited skill sets.
 Dunking or even shooting on a 10-foot rim is simply out of the question for the majority of youth basketball players.

 Five- and six-year-olds lose interest quickly when they find out they cannot come even remotely close to making a shot on a conventional 10-foot basket.
 The easiest way to build the confidence of youth basketball players is to adjust the height of the rim to a more appropriate position.
 Adjusting the rim height for young players makes the game more fun and allows players to work on the fundamentals of the game, especially shooting.

-The American Sport Education Program (ASEP) was established more than 50 years ago to study how to best develop sports programs that meet the needs of children depending upon their age.
+The American Sport Education Program (ASEP) was established more than 50 years ago to study how to best develop sports programs that meet the needs of children depending on their age.
 In reference to youth basketball, ASEP has developed a set of recommended rim heights for all youth.

 Youth up to second grade should set the rim at a height of six to seven feet.
 Kids at this age are still learning the game of basketball and how it is played.
 They have limited strength and are still developing their motor skills.
 Learning to shoot on a basketball hoop set at six feet helps prevent poor habits.

-Youth attempting to shoot on a regulation 10-foot basket often end up “throwing” the ball at the hoop.
+Youths attempting to shoot on a regulation 10-foot basket often end up “throwing” the ball at the hoop.
 Over time, these bad habits become much harder to break as kids age.
 Adjusting the height of the rim can help young players develop proper shooting habits and other fundamentals as they learn the game.

 Kids continue to grow and develop in third and fourth grade.
 They gain more strength which allows them to increase their shooting range.
 At this age, the height of the rim can be adjusted to eight feet.
 Some will gain confidence as they see the rim height being increased.
-Even if some youth are more advanced, resist the temptation to take the hoop up any more.
+Even if some youth are more advanced, resist the temptation to take the hoop up anymore.
 Allow players to continue to develop their shooting stroke on an eight-foot rim.

-As young players reach ten and eleven years of age, the height of the rim can be adjusted up another foot.
+As young players reach ten and eleven years of age, the height of the rim can be adjusted up to another foot.
 A nine-foot rim is a perfect height for fifth graders as they continue to gain strength and develop good shooting habits.
 Again, it’s tempting to take the hoop height up to the standard 10 feet.
 Don’t do it just yet.
 Let players continue to develop proper shooting form.

 Children that have reached sixth grade are ready for a standard 10-foot rim.
 As players become accustomed to the new rim height, it is beneficial to focus on shooting from free throw line distance and closer.
-Once players have shown they can consistently hit shots from 15-feet and in, they can move to longer range shots.
+Once players have shown they can consistently hit shots from 15 feet and in, they can move to longer-range shots.
 The same holds as players age and grow.
-They develop the strength necessary to step back and shoot longer range jump shots.
+They develop the strength necessary to step back and shoot longer-range jump shots.